Malabarba/emacs-archive-tracker/README.md

-emacs-archive-tracker
+EAT (emacs-archive-tracker)
 =====================

-A script in emacs-lisp to track some statistics about emacs package archives.
+EAT is a script in emacs-lisp to track some statistics about emacs package archives.
 Currently included archives are:

     ("gnu" . "http://elpa.gnu.org/packages/")